Addison Rae Reveals How Kourtney Kardashian Is Helping Her Navigate Fame - E! Online

 Addison continued, "It just really shows you how genuine they are.
 It's not all just for the show, it's how they really are."

 This isn't the first time in recent weeks that Addison, who was previously in a relationship with fellow TikTok star Bryce Hall, has gushed over Kourtney.
-In a recent appearance on Hailey Bieber's YouTube channel, she shared that she loves Kourt's new boyfriend, Travis Barker.
+In a recent appearance on Hailey Bieber's OBB-Pictures-produced YouTube series "Who's In My Bathroom," she shared that she loves Kourt's new boyfriend, Travis Barker.

 "I'm obsessed," Addison said.
 "I love Kourtney and I love Travis, they're both amazing people and I wish them the best, they're so cute."